VIETNAM TRAVEL GUIDE CONTENTS

-Gôi Cuon or Vietnamese spring rolls is considered as a delicacy in Vietnam.
-The best part about it is that it is sold in almost all restaurants and street food stall.
+Gôi Cuon, or Vietnamese spring rolls, is considered as a delicacy in Vietnam.
+The best part about it is that it is sold in almost all restaurants and street food stalls.
 Unlike the usual spring roll which is deep fried, Vietnamese rolls are light and are made out of fresh ingredients.

 Bun Cha Hanoi

 Every time I head to Vietnam to visit one of my best friends who lives there, the first thing I ask her to do is to take me to a restaurant that serves Bun Cha Hanoi.
 Essentially, this dish is grilled meat served over noodles, with a sweet but tangy broth that you pour over the noodles.